-- Information must be exchanged such as names, addresses, the vessel’s ID, and the name of the owner of the vessel if that is different from the person who was operating said vessel.
+- The information must be exchanged such as names, addresses, the vessel’s ID, and the name of the owner of the vessel if that is different from the person who was operating the said vessel.

 4. An accident report form must be submitted within five days of the incident if:

-- Loss of a life or someone disappears from the vessel
+- Loss of life or someone disappears from the vessel

-- Injuries that requires medical attention besides first aid
+- Injuries that require medical attention besides first aid

 - Damage resulting up to $2000 or complete loss of the vessel.